gardener/gardener/docs/proposals/26-workload-identity.md

 spec:
   audiences: # Required field.
   - team-foo
-  duration: 48h # Optional field, gardener will have default value of token duration if the field is unset.
   targetSystem: # Required field.
     type: aws # Required field.
     providerConfig: # Optional field of type *runtime.RawExtension, extensions can make it mandatory via admission webhooks.